luciocolombo/NYC_311_service_ETL_pipeline/README.md

 Each push triggers a GitHub Actions pipeline that runs the ETL notebook with pytest + nbmake.
 It ensures all Pandera checks and assertions pass in a clean environment (and runs Prefect flows on the prefect branch).
+CI uses a sample dataset to allow to run without requiring real data to test deploy.

 ## Data Source